alicemabille/alicemabille/README.md

 - 👋 Hi, I’m @alicemabille
 - 👀 I’m interested in drawing.
 - 🌱 I’m currently learning programming.
-- 💞️ I’m looking to collaborate on programming homework.
+- 💞️ I’m looking for an intership related to programming or networking.
-- 📫 How to reach me : alicemabille@yahoo.fr
+- 📫 How to reach me : alicemabille26@gmail.com

 <!---
 alicemabille/alicemabille is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.